-There are a range of natural hazards importers must deal with when shipping internationally.
-One of those threats is physically small, but has the potential to cause major damage.
+There is a range of natural hazards importers must deal with when shipping internationally.
+One of those threats is physically small but has the potential to cause major damage to Australia’s agriculture sector.

 >>>>> FREE DOWNLOADABLE FACT SHEET AT THE END OF THE BLOG! <<<<<<